PseudoKnight/CHRegionChange/README.md

 CHRegionChange
 =====
-Provides a region_change event for CommandHelper using WorldGuard.
+Provides a `region_change` event for CommandHelper when using WorldGuard.

 #### region_change
 Fires when a player moves to a block with a different region set than they are currently in.